 B-8400 Procedures for Redetermining Eligibility

 Administrative Renewal Process

 The administrative renewal process is used for all MEPD types of assistance (TOAs) that require an annual redetermination.
-Initiating an administrative renewal requires no staff action.
+The system initiates an administrative renewal and requires no staff action.
 During the administrative renewal process, the system uses information from the existing case record and from electronic data sources to determine if the recipient remains eligible for Medicaid benefits.
 The electronic data is requested the weekend before cutoff in the ninth month of the recipient’s certification period.

 During the administrative renewal process, the system checks for the required verification by program.
 If there is enough information to verify that the recipient remains eligible, the administrative renewal process may be completed without any staff action.

-Note: This automated process does not change the verification required at renewal.
+Note: This automated process does not change the verification requirements for renewals.

-If additional verification is required, the system automatically generates and mails a renewal packet to the recipient.
+If more verification is required, the system automatically generates and mails a renewal packet to the recipient, AR or both.
 The renewal packet and all required verification must be returned within 30 days to complete the redetermination.

 - Form H1200-A, Medical Assistance Only (MAO) Recertification;